PraveenBhathiya/PraveenBhathiya/README.md

 # 💫 About Me:
 I am Praveen Bhathiya, a third-year undergraduate in Electrical and Information Engineering at the University of Ruhuna, Faculty of Engineering.
-My passion lies in cloud computing and system engineering, where I am constantly learning and applying new details to develop my career.
+My passion lies in Devops, cloud computing and system engineering, where I am constantly learning and applying new details to develop my career.
 I am a quick learner with a keen interest in exploring and integrating emerging technologies.
 I aspire to build a career focused on creating scalable, secure, and efficient cloud infrastructures, contributing to innovative projects, and driving technological advancements in the industry.

 ## 🌐 Socials: